jgrenat/elm-workshop/README.md

 # Workshop

 This workshop is divided into several folders corresponding to one step each.
-When you want to start a step, just go into the folder with your terminal and prompt these commands:
+To start, first execute the following commands into your terminal at the root of this repository:

 ```sh
 elm-package install && elm-reactor
 ```

-You can then open a browser to the proper page.
+You can then open the link [http://localhost:8000/](http://localhost:8000/).
+As you can see, `elm-reactor` allowed us to launch a basic dev environment, and you can see the different folders for each step of the project.
+You can now start by going into the step 1.